State and Provincial Government Actions for Efficient Transportation

 * Provide enhanced mobility for sustainable transportation modes (walking, bicycling, and public transportation).

-Development and Secretary of Transportation and Construction are hereby
+Commonwealth Development and Secretary of Transportation and Construction are

-and any other relevant standards, guidelines and policies of MassHighway shall
+Design Manual and any other relevant standards, guidelines and policies of

-be reviewed and revised to incorporate the principles of context-sensitive
+MassHighway shall be reviewed and revised to incorporate the principles of

-design, traffic calming, and multi-modal accommodation.
-An advisory committee
+context-sensitive design, traffic calming, and multi-modal accommodation.
+An

-consisting of representatives of municipalities, regional planning councils,
+advisory committee consisting of representatives of municipalities, regional

-and other affected interests shall be formed to help guide this process, and
+planning councils, and other affected interests shall be formed to help guide

-process of revising the manual and any other standards, guidelines and policies
+provided.
+The process of revising the manual and any other standards,

 2. Projects with